Prospective bride, 7 others die in Zamfara boat mishap

 By Ibrahim Hassan-Wuyo

-No fewer than 8 people including a prospective bride died on Sunday in Gusau, Zamfara state when the boat in which they were sailing capsized in a river.
+Gusau—No fewer than eight persons including a prospective bride, died on Sunday in Gusau, Zamfara State when the boat in which they were sailing capsized.

-About 11 people were reportedly sailing to reach the other end of the river on the outskirts of Gusau, in search of portable water.
+About 11 people were reportedly sailing to reach the other side of the river on the outskirts of Gusau, in search of potable water.

-However, the 8 drowned, 4 women and 4 men, while 3 others cheated death as they swam to the river bank for safety.
+However, four women and four men drowned while three others cheated death as they swam to safety.

-A local, Halilu of Unguwan Bugaje Gusau who spoke in an interview with the BBC Hausa Service monitored by our correspondent on Monday in Kaduna, said the water in the Gusau river could only be used to wash clothes but not quite good for consumption.
+A local in Unguwan Bugaje, Gusau simply identified as Halilu, who spoke in an interview with BBC Hausa Service monitored by our correspondent, yesterday, in Kaduna, said the water in the Gusau river could only be used to wash clothes but not good for consumption.

-He lamented that the young lady who died was about to be married as the prospective groom had already presented the required materials for their marriage to the deceased’s family.
+He lamented that the young lady who died was about to be married as the prospective groom had already presented the required materials for their marriage to her family.

-Gusau, like other state capitals in the Northwest has been hit by water scarcity, a situation that compelled many residents to go far from home in search of water to drink.
+Gusau, like other state capitals in the North-West has been hit by water scarcity, a situation that compelled many residents to go far from home in search of drinking water.

 Disclaimer